iifl-logo

 Threats:

-Import duty of 10.6% still continues, making India incompetitive on the price level.
+Import duty of 10.6% still continues, despite many discussions.
+This is making India incompetent on price level.

 In India, many factories use spun polyester yarn in place of cotton yarn for inner wear apparel.
 Since the Polyester yarn is cheaper, in local markets innerwear polyester textiles are posing big price threat to cotton textiles.